prasanjit6485/RoboND-RoverProject/Rover_project_report.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

+Before explaning about perception step and decision step, I have made some modification in telemetry() and below is basic flowchart for telemetry()

+![alt text][telemetry]

+rover_home_step() function is to initialize Rover's home location and takes place one time.
+I have added limit_rover_max_vel_step() functionality to limit the speed of Rover to track revisited rock samples specifically in low light condition.

+Below is the flowchart for perception_step()

+![alt text][perception]

+I have added dilation operation to enhance rock samples and reduce any false positive while detecting rock samples.
+To improve the fidelity, update world map only when Rover's roll and pitch is within 0.5 degree.
+With more testing we can vary the parameter to improve the fidelity overall.
+I have updated distances and angles individually for navigable terrain, rock samples and obstacles which will be utilized in decision_step to make necessary decsion.
+I have truncated the image of warped image to 10 pixels (5 pixels from middle section) and compute distances required for obstacle/wall avoidance.
+Again with more testing we can vary the parameter to improve the accuracy of obstacle/wall.
+All the necessary parameters are update in Rover object and pass it to decision_step().

+Below is the flowchart for decision_step()

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.